dentarg/auth0-blog/_posts/2017-07-17-how-to-migrate-from-hosting-mongodb-to-dynamodb.markdown

 > MongoDB continues to work great for us.
 Features are more than sufficient, performance is more than adequate, and reliability is where we need it to be.

 So what is the problem?
-Mongo creates jobs.
+Hosting your own Mongo creates jobs.
 Too many jobs.

 In the early days of Auth0, we had experimented with a few SaaS providers offering hosted Mongo solutions.
 At the end of the day none allowed us to fully satisfy our requirements for locality of data, reliability, monitoring, and level of control needed to meet our SLAs.
 As a result we developed in-house capabilities necessary to maintain our own Mongo deployments on top of raw compute, either in AWS or on-premise.
 While this approach worked great for a limited number of deployments, it prevented us from quickly scaling out the Auth0 Extend offering to all AWS regions.
 Having to host our own Mongo instance in every AWS region was too much to handle for a small team.